Like us on Facebook

 Goran Blazeski

-The world had changed drastically since 1899 when Emma Morano was born.
-Morano’s life spanned for three centuries.
-She lived through the two World Wars and 90 separate Italian governments, witnessing many important scientific discoveries, including insulin, antibiotics, penicillin, television, the atomic bomb, cell phones, computers, the internet, etc.
+Technically, Morano’s life spanned across three centuries, and the world had changed pretty drastically since her birth in 1899.
+During her life, she survived two World Wars and 90 separate Italian governments, as well as witnessed many important scientific discoveries.
+These included insulin, antibiotics, penicillin, the television, the atomic bomb, cell phones, computers, the internet, and more.

-Morano had a fiancé who was called to the front during the First World War.
-Unfortunately, he never came back.
-In 1926, she married a man named Giovanni Martinuzzi.
-Morano didn’t want to marry him, but he forced her.
-The couple had a son in 1937, but the baby died after just six months.
+When the First World War was underway, Morano was engaged.
+However, her fiancé was called to the front lines and, unfortunately, he never came back.
+She eventually moved on, as by 1926, she married a man named Giovanni Martinuzzi.
+Morano didn’t actually want to marry him, but he forced her to, and the couple had a son in 1937.
+Sadly, the baby died after just six months.

-Dr. Carlo Bava, who was her doctor for nearly a quarter of a century, told the Guardian that Morano rarely ate any vegetables or fruit.
+Dr. Bava, who was her doctor for nearly a quarter of a century, told the Guardian that Morano rarely ate any vegetables or fruit.
 He said that when he met Morano, she ate three eggs a day, two raw in the morning, an omelet at noon, and chicken at dinner.
+Clearly, a well-balanced diet was not entirely responsible for Morano’s longevity.

 Read another story from us: Clare Hollingworth, a British war correspondent who broke the news of WWII, dies aged 105